The More the Merrier: Plot

-Retired millionaire Benjamin Dingle arrives in Washington, D.C., as an adviser on the housing shortage, and finds that his hotel suite will not be available for two days.
+Retired millionaire Benjamin Dingle arrives in Washington, D.C., as an adviser on the housing shortage, two days early and finds that his hotel suite will not be available for two days.
+There are no other rooms available at the hotel, nor at any other hotel in town.
 He sees a classified ad for a roommate and talks the reluctant young woman, Connie Milligan, into letting him sublet half of her apartment.
 The next morning, after Connie leaves for work, Dingle meets Sergeant Joe Carter, who is interested in a room to stay for a week while waiting to be shipped overseas.
-Recognizing Joe as a suitable young man for Connie, Dingle rents him half of his half.
+Dingle rents him half of his half.

-When Connie discovers the new arrangement, she angrily orders both men to leave, but is forced to relent because she has already spent the pair's rent.
-Joe and Connie soon develop a mutual attraction, though she is engaged to pompous bureaucrat Charles J. Pendergast.
+When Connie discovers the new arrangement, she angrily orders both men to leave, but is persuaded to relent because she has already spent the pair's rent.
+Joe and Connie soon develop a mutual attraction, though she is engaged to bureaucrat Charles J. Pendergast.
 Connie's mother married for love, not security, and Connie is determined not to repeat that mistake.
-Dingle meets Pendergast by chance at a business luncheon the following day and decides that Joe would be a better match for Connie.
+Dingle seeks out Pendergast at a business luncheon the following day and decides that Joe would be a better match for Connie.

 Joe and Connie talk about his past romances.

-One day, Dingle reads aloud to Joe from Connie's diary, including her thoughts about Joe.
-Dingle is caught by Connie, who demands they both leave the next day.
+One day, Dingle chances on Connie's diary and reads aloud from it to Joe, including her comments about Joe.
+Dingle is caught by Connie, who again demands they both leave the next day.
 Dingle takes full blame for the incident, and retreats to his now-available hotel room.
 Joe gives Connie a traveling bag as an apology gift, and she allows him to stay until he departs for Africa in two days.

-Joe asks Connie out to dinner that night; she is initially reluctant but decides she will accept his invitation if Pendergast does not call her by 8:00.
-At 8:00, Joe and Connie prepare to leave, but her nosy teenage neighbor seeks her advice and delays her until Pendergast arrives downstairs.
+Joe asks Connie out to dinner that night; she is initially reluctant but decides she will accept his invitation if Pendergast does not call her by 8:00pm.
+At 8:00, Joe and Connie prepare to leave, but her teenage neighbor seeks her advice and delays her, and Pendergast then arrives downstairs.
 As Connie and Pendergast leave together, Joe spies on the couple from his window with binoculars.
 When the neighbor asks what he is doing, Joe flippantly tells him he is a Japanese spy.